 Before we discuss how to perform the test, let’s briefly discuss what you are checking for.

 Recall that Diastasis Recti is a separation of the left and right sides of the rectus abdominis muscle.
-Therefore, the first thing to check for is how far apart those left and right sides of your rectus abdominis muscle are.
+Therefore, the first thing to check for is how far apart the left and right sides of your rectus abdominis muscle are.
 While there is no standard definition of DR, the most well-accepted definition is a gap width of 2.7 cm (approximately 2 finger-widths) or greater.
 In other words, try to feel for the distance between the left and right “ridges” of your rectus abdominis muscle.
 If you can fit two or more fingers in between those ridges, then this would be considered DR.

 Most people think this is the only thing to assess.
 After all, we almost always hear DR discussed in terms of finger-widths.
 However, newer research has revealed that depth of separation can actually be a more telling indicator of DR severity (Lee & Hodges, 2016).
 Unlike the width assessment, there is no objective criteria for assessing depth.
-In general though, when you press down on the gap, how “taut” (or not) does it feel?
+In general, when you press down on the gap, how “taut” (or not) does it feel?
 If your gap feels shallow and taut — similar to the tissue under your chin when you lift your head (like below) –– this is a good sign.
 It indicates good integrity of your linea alba connective tissue (the tissue that connects the two sides of your rectus muscle).

 However, if your gap feels “soft and squishy” enabling you to sink your fingers down into your abdomen more — more like the tissue in your cheek (like below) — this is a sign of a more compromised linea alba tissue, and therefore your healing process may take longer.